cslab-ntua/SpMV-Research/benchmark_code/CPU/AMD/README.md

 ### How to compile

-To compile this benchmark, you need to first edit the `config.sh` file with the appropriate library paths and benchmark configurations that you want (number of threads, desired matrices, spmv kernels ...) and then you run `make` in both the 'spmv\_code\_csr5' and 'spmv\_code\_mkl-naive' directories.
+To compile this benchmark, you need to first edit the `config.sh` file with the appropriate library paths and benchmark configurations that you want (number of threads, desired matrices, spmv kernels ...) and then you run `make` in both the `spmv_code_csr5` and `spmv_code_mkl-naive` directories.

 ### How to run

 To run the SpMV benchmarks you simply run the `run.sh` bash script file.
 All the configuration needed is in the `config.sh` file, along with documentation comments for each option.